|

 If

-youre interested in arranging to have Matthew Pearl be a part of your book club meeting
+Pearl be a part of your book club meeting via

-via speakerphone, email
+speakerphone, email

 here.
-The Harrisburg Patriot-News profiled Matthew
+The Harrisburg Patriot-News

-Pearl's participation
+profiled Matthew Pearl's participation over

-over speakerphone with a Pennsylvania book club in an article from
+speakerphone with a Pennsylvania book club

-for New England area clubs, you can tour the Longfellow
+a great outing for New England area clubs, you

 Why

-has THE DANTE CLUB been called "the perfect book club
+has THE DANTE CLUB been called "the perfect

-novel" (Voice Ledger, NY)?
-THE DANTE CLUB is a
+NY)?
+THE DANTE CLUB is a story about what could

-Americas first book club.
-Longfellow, Holmes, Lowell
+be called America’s first book club.
+Longfellow,

-and their friends came together once a week to read and discuss
+once a week to read and discuss Dante and

-Dante and Dante's relevance to their lives; in the process,
+Dante's relevance to their lives; in the

-their friendships evolved and strengthened in inspiring ways.
+process, their friendships evolved and

-"misreading" of literature that threatens to destroy
+savage "misreading" of literature that threatens

-their city.
+to destroy their city.

 THE

-INFERNO, and its first American translation by Henry Wadsworth
+masterpiece, INFERNO, and its first American

-Longfellow.
 Though readers can fully enjoy the novel without

-any knowledge of Dante, with the new Modern Library edition
+any knowledge of Dante, with the new Modern

-of Longfellows INFERNO (click
+Library edition of Longfellow’s INFERNO (click

-here for more information) book clubs and reading
+here for more information) book

-groups have a perfect opportunity to discuss both THE DANTE CLUB and INFERNO.
+opportunity to discuss both THE DANTE CLUB and

 Some

-discussion points for your book club about THE DANTE CLUB:
+discussion points for your book club about

 (click